 Greatness attracts rivalry, that much is clear, and the examples are abundant: Holmes and Moriarty, Beatles and Stones, Star Wars and Star Trek.
 In sports, especially in football, this is even more prominent.
 The greater the club, the more rivalries it has, and The Magpies are not short of rivals.
-Rivalries are also a great opportunity for sports betting – fans love supporting their favorite teams and there are numerous bonus codes, such as the Betfair promo code 2019 or the bet365 one, that offer great bonuses for betting.
+Rivalries are also a great opportunity for sports betting which is now omnipresent.
+There are many different ways one can place a bet on something, from moneyline bets to draw no bet bets – and fans love it.
+They love supporting their favorite teams with numerous bonus codes, such as the Betfair promo code 2019, which offer great bonuses for betting.
 Without further ado, let’s take a look at Newcastle United’s 5 biggest rivals.

 We are starting our list with Newcastle’s biggest London opponent – Tottenham Hotspur.
 These two have proven their endless rivalry on a number of occasions and given their fans some spectacular games full of unexpected twists and turns.
 In the past twenty years, the two teams have met countless times and their games usually end up with one of the teams winning drastically over the other.

 Although Newcastle is a far bigger club, and not comparable to Middlesbrough, these two teams have given their fans several very exciting games.
 The 2-2 draw was the peek of the whole 2009-10 championship season, and everybody still remembers the thrill of watching these two play against each other.
 Since they are based so close to one another, there has to be some fiery, territorial rivalry there.